 No other person other than those who were entitled to attend the meeting (or part thereof) shall be entitled to receive a copy of the minutes (or part thereof) for a meeting as they are confidential.

 For the avoidance of doubt and notwithstanding any other paragraphs in these Terms of Reference relating to the distribution of notices, agendas or otherwise, in the circumstance where Section Z2.3 applies, that Member is not entitled to receive any working papers, opinions, reports or other documentation that have been prepared for or by the Committee in connection with the particular application or otherwise.

+The Secretary shall prepare a headline report detailing key decisions and such other confidential and non-confidential information so agreed by the Members that can be shared with the Panel once agreed by the Members.

 The Secretary shall also prepare a report detailing key decisions and such other non-confidential information so agreed by the Members that can be publicised.
 Such headline report once agreed by the Members is to be made available on the BSCCo website as soon as practical after the meeting.